fguercilena/PyCompOSE/README.md

 ```

 You do not have to list all particle species and their indices in the metadata,
-but PyCompOSE will only read those quantities listed in the `EOSMetadata`.
+but PyCompOSE will only read those quantities listed in the `Metadata`.

 Afterwards, you can read CompOSE tables as